-In the case of nitrogen and phosphorus, the RBDA will have to analyse existing monitoring data in water bodies for trends, and investigate the main nutrient pressures by conducting a source inventory quantifying the importance of the main nutrient sources, viz:
+In the case of nitrogen and phosphorus, the catchment manager will have to analyse existing monitoring data in water bodies for trends, and investigate the main nutrient pressures by conducting a source inventory quantifying the importance of the main nutrient sources, viz:

-- Point sources, such as waste water discharges from wastewater treatment plants, industrial plants, scattered dwellings and fish farms. - Diffuse sources, such as background nutrient loses, nutrient losses from agricultural activities, atmospheric deposition of nutrients and nutrient losses from forestry.
+- Point sources, such as waste water discharges from waste water treatment plants, industrial plants, scattered dwellings and fish farms. - Diffuse sources, such as background nutrient loses, nutrient losses from agricultural activities, atmospheric deposition of nutrients and nutrient losses from forestry.

-The information gathered on pressures and their impacts should be used in deciding environmental objectives for the water bodies and in the development of River Basin Management Plans.
+The information gathered on pressures and their impacts on water bodies should be used in deciding environmental objectives for the water bodies and the development of river basin management plans.
 The quantitative aspect is important, especially to evaluate the precise needs for pollution control to make each water body meet its environmental objectives.

 Most of the required WFD activities mentioned above depend on a detailed knowledge of the anthropogenic pressures and their impacts on the aquatic ecosystems.
-This knowledge is acquired mainly through the existing monitoring programmes implemented for the aquatic ecosystems and for the most important pressures.
+This knowledge is acquired mainly through the existing monitoring programmes implemented for the aquatic ecosystems and for the significant pressures.

-The RBDA have to fulfil the requirements of monitoring of surface and groundwaters under the WFD by establishing a monitoring network designed to provide a coherent and comprehensive overview of the ecological and chemical status within each river basin.
+The River Basin District Authorities have to fulfil the requirements of monitoring of ground water and surface waters under the Water Framework Directive in establishing a monitoring network designed to provide a coherent and comprehensive overview of the ecological and chemical status within each river basin.
 The WFD includes three different monitoring programmes: surveillance monitoring, operational monitoring and investigative monitoring.
 The monitoring programmes should be tailor-made according to the information required and the problem to be solved.
-The WFD monitoring programmes have to be implemented by 22 December 2006.
+The WFD monitoring programme has to be implemented by 22 December 2006.

-Following the pressure/impact analysis and the implementation of the WFD monitoring programmes, the RBDA shall ensure that a river basin management plan is produced for each basin before 22 December 2009.
+Following the pressure/impact analysis and the implementation of the WFD monitoring programme, the River Basin District Authorities shall ensure that a river basin management plan is produced for each basin before 22 December 2009.